Patient Conditions and Privacy

 To ensure confidentiality, privacy and appropriate sensitivity to patients and families, reporters, film crews and photographers must always be accompanied by a BWH Communications & Public Affairs staff person while on the BWH campus.
 Media must arrange all interviews and photo shoots with BWH staff or patients in advance through BWH Communication & Public Affairs.

-No information about employees will be released to the media, except for confirmation of the employee’s current employment status.
+No information about employees will be released to the media, except for current employment status.